edm1/error-aware-demultiplexer/README.md

 ## Acknowledgements

 The Broad Institutes [Picard tool](github.com/broadinstitute/picard) is used to extract FASTQs from Illumina BCL files.
+I have redistributed it unchanged in `./libs/picard.jar`.

 ## License